G3 SunCatcher Pontoon Boat Review (From an Owner)

 There are three great outboard manufacturers: Yamaha, Mercury and Evinrude.
 Each brand has its strong points and its proponents as well as its drawbacks.

 Personally, I love Yamaha as a company.
-Their innovation in their new engines in cutting down on weight is significant, and their track record is second to none.
+Their innovation in new engines to reduce weight is significant, and their track record is second to none.

-If you go out and compare the footprint of a comparable Yamaha to a Mercury, you'd be shocked at how much smaller it is.
+If you compare the footprint of a comparable Yamaha to a Mercury, you'd be shocked at how much smaller it is.

 I don't think you'll be disappointed with any new engine as they're all competitive, but I'll have you know that the free blue Yamaha ball cap that comes with your boat looks great.
 That was almost worth the $30,000 itself.
 Actually, not.
 But I still wear that hat.